Unreviewed PRs is the percentage of merged pull requests with no comments or approvals, rounded to the nearest tenth of a percent.

 the user making the comment or approval is a hidden user

-Note: If a comment or approval is made after the PR is merged, that PR will be considered a reviewed PR.
-User view rights and permissions also impact how specific users will see Time to merge.
+Note: If a comment or approval is made after the PR is merged, that PR is considered a reviewed PR.
+User view rights and permissions also impact how specific users see Time to merge.

 If you need help, please contact Pluralsight Support.